Eppo-exp/eppo-docs/docs/guides/entry_points.md

 ### More examples

-There are many more example where the assignement has to happens before entities can see a difference, like API calls during time-sensitive ad auctions; or where the different treatment is triggered, but might not be visible to users, like including legal warning on a pop-up that could be blocked by the browser.
+There are many more examples where the assignment has to happen before entities can see a difference, like API calls during time-sensitive ad auctions; or where the different treatment is triggered, but might not be visible to users, like including a legal warning on a pop-up that could be blocked by the browser.

 If you have any questions, don’t hesitate to ask your Eppo contact.